NaguiPinetta/naguipinetta.github.io/_posts/2023-07-30-doxhut_sdk_specs.md

 **Background and Strategic Fits**

-- On Pepsico Russia's operation, routes are currently departed from the origin on the iSales app.
+- On Pepsico Russia operation, routes are currently departed from origin on iSales app.
-- Currently, routes are imported from SAP into iSales.
+- Currently routes are imported from SAP into iSales.

 **Assumptions**